The Best Parent Communication Apps for Teachers in 2026 (Ranked by What Actually Matters)

 But it is parent-facing by design.
 You would never log a sensitive behavior incident or notes from a difficult phone call in a student portfolio app.
 When you need a private, secure record of your outreach history, Seesaw is simply the wrong tool for the job.

-ShortHand: The Only App Built Around the Paper Trail
+ShortHand: Built Around the Contact Record

 Every parent contact is timestamped, tied directly to a student, and instantly searchable.
 ShortHand is not a megaphone.
 It is a private, secure documentation log built for the reality of classroom teaching.